boada/boada.github.io/README.md

 The online resume was created with [HackMyResume](https://github.com/hacksalot/HackMyResume).
 It's a resume that has been written in JSON and is based on [FRESH](https://github.com/fresh-standard/fresh-resume-schema).

+The resume can be rebuilt/updated with:

+`hackmyresume build resume.json TO resume/resume.all -t positive`

 The original README is given below:

 =============================